macks22/dblp/README.md

 2. Copy pipeline/config-example.py to pipeline/config.py and modify the directories so the base directory points to the top-level directory you want your data files written to.
 Place the files you downloaded in step 1 in the location pointed to by `originals_dir`.
-3. Run the following command, optionally including a start and end year to specify a data range to filter down to.
+3. Run the following command, including a start and end year to specify a data range to filter down to.

 `python pipeline.py BuildDataset --start <int> --end <int> --local-scheduler`